EduhG/koko-devops/README.md

 ### Automatically trigger pipeline

-Finally to automatically trigger the build pipeline when an update happens on the github repository, configure github credentials.
+Finally to automatically trigger the build pipeline when an update happens on the github repository, configure github webhook.

-Firt creat a `Personal Access Token` in github.

-Next navigate <b>Manage Credentials</b> in your jenkins instance then create another credential.
-This time choose `Kind` to be `Username/Password`.
-Under username enter your github username, for password enter the generated `Personal Access Token`

-Once this has been created, navigate to the created build pipeline, and update the github credentials under `Branch Sources`.

-The build should automatically trigger once more and every other time a change happens on github.
+In your github repository navigate to Repository Webhooks, then create a webhook with the url `http://CICD_SERVER_IP:8080//multibranch-webhook-trigger/invoke?token=WEBHOOK_TOKEN`.
+This will automatically trigger our pipeline when a change happens in github repo.

 ### Configure Master Node
 Since we are using a single instance for our kubernetes cluster we need to configure kubernetes to allow pod deployment on the master node.